Global Conformal Invariants of Submanifolds: Global Conformal Invariants of Surfaces

 and assume that $ \int _{\M}P ( \bar{g} ,R, R^\perp, h ) d \mu_{g}$ is a global conformal invariant, in the sense of Definition \ref{def:GCI}.

 Then there exist $a,b \in \R$ such that $ P$ has the following decomposition

 \end{theorem}

 \begin{proof} First of all notice that since by assumption here we are working in codimension one, the normal curvature $R^\perp$ vanishes identically so it can be suppressed without losing generality.
-Recall that by taking a constant rescaling function $\phi\equiv \log t$, for some $t>0$, the volume form rescales as $t^2$: $d\mu_{t^2 g}= t^2 d\mu_{g}$.
-Therefore, if $P ( \bar{g} ,R ,h ) $ gives rise to a global conformal invariant it must necessarily be a linear combination of complete contractions $C^ l (\bar{g},R,h)$ each of weight $-2$.
+Moreover, by definition, $P(\bar{g}, R, h)$ is a linear combination of complete contractions $C^ l (\bar{g},R,h)$ each of weight $-2$.
 Observing that any contraction of $g^{-1}\otimes g^{-1} \otimes R$ is already of weight $-2$ and that any contraction of $g^{-1} \otimes h$ is of weight $-1$, the only possibility for $P ( \bar{g} ,R ,h )$ to be of weight $-2$ is that it decomposes as

 where in the above formula we intend that $r=0,1,2$ is the number of $H$ factors, and $2-r$ is the number of $h^\circ$ factors.
 Clearly, since by assumption $\M$ is a 2-d manifold, the term $\contr(g^{i_1j_1}\otimes g^{i_2 j_2} R_{i_3 j_3 i_4 j_4})$ is a (possibly null) multiple of the Gauss curvature.
 To get the thesis it is therefore sufficient to prove that $r=0$, that is the second summand in \eqref{eq:Psplits} is completely expressed in terms of the traceless second fundamental form.
 Indeed any complete contraction of $g^{-1}\otimes g^{-1} \otimes h^\circ$ is a (possibly null) multiple of $|h^\circ|^2$.